Will Dispute Lawyers Sydney

 Step 2

-We engage with you by scheduling an initial consultation with one of our inheritance lawyers.
+Initial Consultation Stage - We engage with you by scheduling a free initial consultation with one of our inheritance lawyers.
 This is an opportunity to tell us about your legal issue and your objectives.
-Our lawyers will ask a range of questions to obtain a detailed understanding of the matter to determine whether we can assist.
-If we can assist we will provide an estimate of costs and issue a Costs Agreement and our Terms and Conditions.
+Our lawyer will ask a range of questions to obtain a detailed understanding of the matter to determine whether we can assist.
+If we can assist, we will provide a fee estimate and issue a Cost's Agreement and our Terms and Conditions.

 03